siderolabs/talos/website/content/v1.14/reference/cli.md

 Streams QEMU console logs (the per-machine <machine>.log files).

 With no machine argument, every machine in the cluster is tailed, each line prefixed with its machine name.
+Works against a local cluster or, with --remote-endpoint, a remote-provision server.

 ```
 talosctl cluster logs [machine] [flags]